-Today I will write about the different kinds of eyeshadow on the market.
+Today I will write about the various kinds of eyeshadows that are currently on the market.

-They are the most common kind of eyeshadow and also my favorite.
-They usually come in pots or pans in different finishes – shimmery, satin, frosty, matte, glittery etc. Their shelf life is roughly 2-3 years and generally longer compared to cream eyeshadows and glosses.
+Powder eyeshadows are the most common and also my favorite.
+They usually come in pots or pans and offer the most versatility in terms of finish – shimmery, satin, frosty, matte, glittery and metallic.
+Their shelf life is roughly 2-3 years and generally longer compared to cream eyeshadows and glosses.
 My favorite brand of powder eyeshadows are MAC and Stila.

-These come in pots, tubes and even pen forms.
-They are great for those with dry skin and add a nice sheen to your skin.
+Cream eyeshadows come in pots, tubes and even pen forms.
+They are great for those with dry skin and add a nice sheen.
 They are relatively sheer compared to powder eyeshadow and should not be layered on.
 The major downside to cream eyeshadows is that they can crease badly.
 This problem can easily be avoided by choosing one that dries to a matte finish.
 MAC Paints ($16) are good for this and they can also double as an eyeshadow base.
-When using cream eyeshadows, remember not to powder your eyelid before hand, or else it would end up looking blotchy.
+When using cream eyeshadows, remember not to powder your eyelid before hand or it would look blotchy.

-These are basically powder eyeshadows that are in the form of loose powder.
+Pigments are basically loose powder eyeshadows.
 One cool thing about them is you can mix different colors together.
-When you apply a loose powder eyeshadow, pack it onto your eyelid with a brush or fingers.
-For a more dramatic effect, wet your brush before applying.
-A good loose powder eyeshadows is finely milled, highly pigmented and adheres to the skin easily.
-Some good ones are MAC Pigment ($19.50) and L’oreal On-The-Loose powder ($6.5).
+When applying pigments, pack it on with a brush or fingers or apply wet for a more dramatic effect.
+A good loose powder eyeshadows should be finely milled, highly pigmented and adheres to the skin easily.
+Some good ones are MAC Pigment ($19.50) and L’oreal On-The-Loose powder ($6.50).

-These are great for pictures, especially if you want to create that wet look you see in magazines.
+Eye glosses are great for pictures, especially if you want to create that wet look you often see in magazines.
 However, I do not recommend using this when you go out.
-It takes some practice to master using eye glosses and if not handled well, they can get really messy and smeary.
+It can take some practice to master using eye glosses and if not handled well, can get really messy and smeary.